-Hair-Hair should be neatly secured and away from the eyes.
+Hair-Hair should be neatly secured (away from the eyes) and may not cover competitor number.

 Neckwear-Stock tie, choker, tie or integrated stand-up collar.
 Traditional stock ties require a stock pin, pre-tied stock ties may be worn with or without stock pin.